-A PLC (Programmable Logic Controller) is one of several device types that are deployed at individual remote locations.
-They provide data and control access over industrial automation processes from a central supervisory control and data acquisition (SCADA) console.
+A Programmable Logic Controller (PLC) is one of several field device types that are deployed at individual remote locations.
+They process data while providing control access over industrial processes from a central SCADA console (SCADA stands for supervisory control and data acquisition) - also called Human-Machine Interface (HMI).
 If the central SCADA console can be described as the brain of your SCADA software system, then the PLCs are the nerves and muscles.
 They send information in real-time to the brain and act on its commands.

-In a manufacturing industry, SCADA PLCs can usually be found next to each of the various manufacturing machines that must be monitored and controlled.
+In the manufacturing industry, SCADA PLC systems can usually be found next to each of the various manufacturing machines that must be monitored and controlled.
 Other PLCs might monitor in-process inventory as it moves through machines.
 Imagine a PLC with a temperature sensor that monitors the temperature of a key ingredient at a food manufacturing facility.

 In water processing, each PLC is used by the SCADA computer system to monitor and/or control one aspect of the process.
 Each PLC might be used to monitor:

 Flow rates at key areas in the water processing facility

 Or remotely control valves that control in-process water flow.

 PLC monitors are typically quite customizable, but this can be a double-edged sword.
 Some competing technologies, including most notably SCADA Remote Terminal Units (RTUs) (including Intelligent Electronic Devices or IEDs), require significantly less labor time and expense to set up and use.

 An RTU, compared to a SCADA PLC, is generally more rugged and has higher monitoring and control capacities than a PLC.
 This makes SCADA RTUs superior at locations where many items must be monitored and controlled.
 If you have more locations that require just a few monitor/control nodes, then PLCs will probably be best for you.